PaNOSC-ViNYL/ase/doc/ase/visualize.rst

   >>> view(atoms, viewer='VMD', data=array)

-If you do not wish to open an interactive gui, but rather visualize your structure by dumping directly to a grphics file; you can use the ``write`` command of the :mod:`io` module, which can write 'eps', 'png', and 'pov' files directly, like this::
+If you do not wish to open an interactive gui, but rather visualize your structure by dumping directly to a graphics file; you can use the ``write`` command of the :mod:`io` module, which can write 'eps', 'png', and 'pov' files directly, like this::